 Here’s where the Southwest Priority Card starts to shine

 - 7,500 anniversary points each year.
 Valuing Southwest points at 1.3 cents each, that’s $97 value.
-But that’s like buying Southwest points and I hate to buy points.
+But that’s like buying Southwest points, and I hate to purchase points.
 What else?

 - $75 Southwest annual travel credit.
 OK, as long as you’re going to fly Southwest during the year, this is easy to spend.
 I’d value this at $75.

 - Four Upgraded Boardings per year when available.
 I’ve written about how Priority Boarding is the way to get the best boarding spot on the plane and it costs $30 – $50 per flight.
 This benefit alone could be worth the annual fee of the card.

 - 20% back on In-flight WiFi and drinks.
 YMMV for what this is worth to you.
 It would depend on how much you fly on Southwest (and how much you drink when flying on Southwest)